 Is My Kitten Over Vaccinated?

 Fortunately, kitten vaccines these days are very safe and rarely cause any negative reactions.
 Even if you were to repeat boosters the next day, most kitties wouldn’t have a problem.
-That being said, some kitties can be over vaccinated mostly due to exposure, or lack thereof.
-For example, a single indoor only kitten would be sufficiently covered with the core vaccinations only, this includes rabies.
-If the kitten is never coming into contact with other cats, and the cat parents aren’t in contact with other cats outside of the home, the kitten is at very low risk.
-A kitten with this lifestyle would be considered over vaccinated if he received the non-core vaccinations as well or was given boosters every year.
-Be sure to discuss with your veterinarian any vaccination protocol factoring in lifestyle.
+That being said, some kitties can be over-vaccinated, mostly due to exposure or lack thereof.
+For example, a single indoor-only kitten would be sufficiently covered with the core vaccinations only, including rabies.
+If the kitten never comes into contact with other cats, and the cat parents aren’t in contact with other cats outside of the home, then the kitten is at very low risk.
+A kitten with this lifestyle would be considered over-vaccinated if they received the non-core vaccinations as well or was given boosters every year.
+Be sure to factor in lifestyle when you discuss any vaccination protocol with your veterinarian.